noahneumark/aframe-resonance-audio/README.md

 # What is this?

 An app that creates sonic VR environments using Aframe's WebVR tools and Google's Resonance Audio engine.
-I have vastly extended the two previous ResonanceAudio Aframe components to be more flexible and with access to more of Google's API.
-In this demo, you enter a room surrounded by four speakers.
-Left right in front, and left right in back.
+I have vastly extended and re-written the two previous ResonanceAudio Aframe components to be more flexible and with access to more of Google's API including ambisonic audio source input.
+In this demo, you enter a room with two speakers playing a left and a right channel of audio.
+You also hear restaurant chatter around you.
 As you move around, you can hear the sound change based on your positioning.
 The audio engine utilizes realistic ambisonic surround rendering.

 <br>[A-Frame](https://aframe.io)
 <br>[ResonanceAudio](https://developers.google.com/resonance-audio/)